i-Base works with a broad network of HIV organisations in the UK and internationally.

 TAC is the leading civil society force behind comprehensive health care services for people living with HIV&AIDS in South Africa.
 Founded in 1998 TAC has more than 16,000 members and 267 branches. i-Base works with TAC to help develop training publications and treatment literacy workshops.

-The UK CAB is a national HIV advocacy network with more than 500 members.
-It started in 2002 as an i-Base project and that is now coordinated by a steering group elected by the members, with i-Base providing administrative support.
+The UK-CAB started in 2002 as an i-Base project and it is now coordinated by a steering group elected by the members, with i-Base providing administrative support.

 Clinical research groups and advisory groups

 Advocates at i-Base are involved with a wide range of research groups.

 These include the following ongoing or former studies.